 Exhibit 5.2 illustrates the hydrology for the Nakase Property when developed.
 The project hydrology design proposes to direct the entire developed site grading and runoff flows to the southwest and discharge into the existing 10.5-foot high x 10.5-foot wide (Facility F19-P07) off-site box culvert drainage facility.
 The off-site box culvert ultimately discharges into Serrano Creek approximately 3,000 ft downstream (at point of confluence).
 The drainage system has been designed to ensure that the flow rates after development are the same as or less than the flow rates under the existing condition levels.
 See Chapter 5.1.4.
-An underground detention basin located in the Central Park is proposed to significantly reduce the post development flows to accommodate the increased project-generated flows as a result of development.
+An underground detention basin located in the Central Park is proposed to significantly reduce the post development.
 The underground detention basin will also substantially reduce the historic peak flows and rates to less than the pre-development condition.
 As a result, there are no negative impacts to the existing downstream system due to the project's development and drainage pattern changes.